shaifulcse/GreenBundle-Data-Code/README.md

 Artifacts of ICSE 2019 research paper (technical track)

 GreenBundle: An Empirical Study on the Energy Impact of Bundled Processing.
+Authors: AUTHORS: Shaiful Chowdhury, Abram Hindle, Rick Kazman, Takumi Shuto, Ken Matsui and Yasutaka Kamei

 1) replication:

-   This directory contains measurements and scripts to generate the graphs used in the paper.
+   This directory contains information for reproducing the results presented in the paper.
-   There are two subdirectories.
+   There are two sub-directories: a) results and b) maintainability-analysis.

    a) results: